 Farm to School Planning Toolkit

-- The Rubric is designed to help schools or districts assess the stage of their farm to school program, which can help inform action planning to identify what next steps might be taken to deepen the program and give it greater staying power.
-It can also be used to identify readiness for farm to school grants and needs for technical assistance.
+This planning rubric is designed to help Farm to School and Early Childhood teams get a systems-wide view of their farm to school program.
+It is designed to help assess the stage of your Farm to School program, which informs your action planning process, identifying what next steps could deepen your program and give it greater staying power.
+It can also be used to identify readiness for Farm to School grants and needs for technical assistance.

-- Worksheets designed to help you get going on your FTS plan.
+These worksheets are designed to help you get going on your Farm to School plan.
 Use it to brainstorm and think through the goals, action steps, group members, timeline, and resources/assistance needed.

-- This tools helps you facilitate a group discussion of options that have the highest benefit or impact for the least effort or cost—in terms of both time and expense.
-It is similar to a “cost-benefit analysis” that helps you prioritize, match actions to your capacity, and stay realistic about timing.
+This tool helps you facilitate a group discussion of options that have the highest benefit or impact for the least effort or cost—in terms of both time and expense.
+It's similar to a “cost-benefit analysis” that helps you prioritize, match actions to your capacity, and stay realistic about timing.

-- This simple media kit will help you spread the word about your school’s plans and activities and your selection for the Northeast Farm to School Institute.
+This simple media kit will help you spread the word about your school’s plans and activities and your selection for the Northeast Farm to School Institute.
 Publicizing your participation in the Institute through local press and communication channels will help build support for your food, farm, and nutrition work—now and longterm.
-In this kit you’ll find tips for media outreach and social media and a press release template.
+In this kit you’ll find tips for media outreach, social media, and a press release template.

 A Coaching Guide for Farm to School Action Planning

 If you are a new or returning coach in the Farm to School Institute, this guide will help you to navigate the coaching process, access tools and techniques, and understand the impact of coaching for developing robust and long lasting integrated farm to school programs.
 In this guide, we outline our FTS Institute coaching practices, the importance of the coach role, and how to build an equity lens that can be applied to any program to help make it more equitable.